ope-nz/TrayMenu/README.md

 # TrayMenu
-A replacement of the tray toolbar function that removed from Windows 11
+A replacement of the tray toolbar function that was removed from Windows 11.
+I use this to launch Java executables since JARs cant be launched by double clicking or pinned to the taskbar.

 Inspired by https://github.com/rojarsmith/TrayToolbar